lyshasilva/GreggBF/README.md

    - Augmented version of 'split-by-word'
    - Includes 17 augmentation variations per image
    - Used in all model experiments
-   - Can be duplicated using 'by_word.zip' or 'spit-by_word.zip' by following the methodology of my paper
+   - Can be duplicated using 'by_word.zip' or 'spit-by_word.zip' by following the methodology and source code of my paper
    - 📌 **Augmentations were applied *after* the dataset was split**, avoiding data leakage

 ---